TIBHannover/lc-open-refine/_episodes/05-clustering.md

 - "Explain what clustering is in OpenRefine"
 - "Use clustering to identify and fix replace varying forms of the same data with a single consistent value"
 keypoints:
-- "Clustering helps you find different spellings or other minor variations within a dataset"
+- "Clustering helps you find different spellings or other non-obvious variations within a dataset"
 - "Depending on your data, different clustering algorithm will prove differently helpful"
 - "After clustering you can replace varying forms of the same data with a single consistent value"
 ---